hieunv8501/HealthCarePharmacyManagement/README.md

-# JavaTechnology - Pharmacy Management
+# JavaTechnology - Helth Care Pharmacy Management in the Windows platform